Ballyhale Shamrocks GAA: 2011

 The club regained the League title with a six-point victory over old foes, James Stephen's.
-The senior squad then won through to the County Final after a very tough schedule that paired them against neighbours Carrickshock in the quarter-final, it took a second match to separate the sides after Carrickshock needed a late free (converted by Ritchie Power) after Carrickshock had been in control for large parts of the match.
-In the replay the Shamrocks performance greatly improved and they finally shook off the challengers.
-It did not get any easier at the semi-final stage, with the beaten All Ireland club finalists waiting.
-The Shamrocks hurled well but were nearly unsettled by a late scoring burst from O'Loughlin's.
+The senior squad then won through to the County Final after a schedule that paired them against neighbours Carrickshock in the quarter-final.
+It took a second match to separate the sides after Carrickshock needed a late free (converted by Ritchie Power) after Carrickshock had been in control for large parts of the match.
+In the replay the Shamrocks, performance greatly improved and they finally shook off the challengers.
 The final matchup was the fourth meeting in six years with James Stephen's.
 The first day ended in a draw with both sides having to deal with the elements, the game played in a bitterly cold gale with driving rain throughout.
-The weather conditions for the replay were slightly improved, one of the main turning points in the match was an excellent 'solo' goal by top Village marksman, Eoin Larkin just before half-time.
+The weather conditions for the replay were slightly improved, one of the main turning points in the match was a 'solo' goal by top Village marksman Eoin Larkin, just before half-time.
 The other major talking point was the dismissal of inter-county colleagues, Colin Fennelly (second yellow) and Jackie Tyrell (red card) for an altercation ten minutes into the second half.
-The loss of Fennelly seemed to unsettle the Shamrocks more than the loss of Tyrell to James Stephens.
 The Village took over in the last ten minutes to record a comprehensive eight-point victory.